rspamd/rspamd.com/doc/modules/external_services.md

 symbols = {
   ...
   "PYZOR" {
-    # The maximum score for a spam mail
+    # The base score for a spam mail
     weight = 2.0;
     description = "Detected as spam by pyzor";
   }
 }
 ~~~

-Note that the score set here will be scaled by the Pyzor Lua script depending on the weight of spam and ham scores.
+Note that the score set here will be scaled up or down by the Pyzor Lua script depending on the weight of spam and ham scores.

 Restart rspamd `systemctl restart rspamd`